winkm89/teachPress/readme.txt

 Please note the [teachPress 6.0 Upgrade Information](https://mtrv.wordpress.com/2016/12/30/teachpress-6-0-upgrade-information/)

 == Changelog ==

+= 8.1.5 (06.03.2022) =
+* Changed: Add comment field to field list in SQL statement
+* Bugfix: Bugfix: Call to a member function get_ref() on null
+* Bugfix: Fix undefined variable warning
+* Bugfix: Add issue as default field for new publication

 = 8.1.4 (08.02.2022) =
 * Bugfix: Fix a variable declaration to block-scoped in teachpress_pub_showhide()